civicrm/civicrm-sysadmin-guide/docs/customize/extensions.md

 # Extensions

-* Enabling extensions

-* Drupal
-* Joomla
-* WordPress

-* Installing a new extension

-* Disable automatic installations of extension
-* Enabling and disabling extensions

-* Upgrading extensions
-* Uninstalling extensions
-* How to use extensions

 !!! tip "See Comparison of Add-On Formats"

     There are many ways to extend CiviCRM with benefits and drawbacks for each.
 See [Add-on Formats](https://wiki.civicrm.org/confluence/display/CRMDOC/Add-on+Formats) to help decide which is appropriate for your current needs.
 This page covers "native" CiviCRM extensions - which are NOT restricted to use with a specific CMS.
 CiviCRM can also be "extended and customized" using CMS-specific extensions - e.g Drupal modules, Joomla components, and WordPress plugins.
 Refer to the [add-on formats page](https://wiki.civicrm.org/confluence/display/CRMDOC/Add-on+Formats) on this wiki and to each CMS's documentation for more information.